bobrov-site/bobrov-site/README.md

 =======================
 Frontend Developer
 ------------------
-I have been developing websites with +3 years of experience.
-During the period of freelancing, I was engaged in the full-stack development (design and web on Wordpress).
-Now I am deep in the development of web-applications on frontend side.

-I have developed different types: landing pages, multi-page and e-commerce sites.
-My database contains more than 30 positive reviews from my clients who are entrepreneurs in small and medium-sized businesses.

-Participant of three Digital Breakthrough hackathons 2019, 2020.
-Twice acted as team captain.
-I assembled a team of specialists to speak at the hackathon, assigned roles in the team, designed a presentation for the team’s presentation, and was an assistant to the presenter.
-Education: Higher.
-Master of Economics.
-Stavropol State Agrarian University.
-Additional education: I am graduate Frontend Developer at Hexlet school.

 * 🌍  I'm based in Russia, Stavropol
 * ✉️  You can contact me at [bobdaniil@yandex.ru](mailto:bobdaniil@yandex.ru) or [telegram](https://t.me/TheWalkingDan)